Navid200/xDrip/docs/Download-xDrip.md

 On a mobile, you will need to scroll almost all the way down to reach Releases and "Latest".
 ![](./images/Releases_mobile.png)

-You can access the nightly builds (least tested but more recent) from "Releases" on the same page.
+You can access the nightly builds (least tested but more recent) from "releases" on the same page.

 Download the file with .apk at the end.
 If there are multiple files with .apk at the end, download the one without "variant" included in the name.